plone/training/theming/theme-package.rst

    └── views
        └── slider-images.pt.example

 This theme basically provides you with a copy of the Plone 5 default theme (Barceloneta), and you can change everything you need to create your own theme.
+The Barceloneta resources are in the folder barceloneta.
+This is basically a copy of the theme folder of plonetheme.barceloneta.
+We removed some unneeded files there, because we only need the LESS part for partially including it in our theme.less.
+We also have the icons and the backend.xml from Barceloneta in our them folder.

+In ``theme/less`` we have our CSS/LESS files.
+Our own CSS goes into custom.less.
+You can also add more LESS files and include them in ``theme.less``, if you have a loot of custom CSS.

+The ``theme.less`` is our main LESS file.
+Here we include all other files we need.
+It already has some includes of Barceloneta, Bootstrap and our ``custom.less`` at the bottom.

+We also have a package.json, in which we can define external dependencies like Bootstrap or other CSS/JS packages we want to use in our theme, see :ref:`install-ext-packages-with-npm`.

 Start Plone and install your theme product